 - If you don’t see it here just ask

 If you have some thoughts or questions and would like to schedule a phone call with us… click here.

 We have a program that does that… and a bag of stale chips

-Several years back I was attending a wine festival with about 35 different wineries represented.
-As an entrepreneur I always keep my eyes open for new businesses that I can help with effective design and branding so as I was tasting some cabernet and talking to one of the owners, I said “who designs your wine labels?”
+Several years back I was walking around a wine festival.
+There were about 35 different wineries represented.
+As an entrepreneur I always keep my eyes open for new businesses that I can help with effective design and branding so as I was tasting some wine and talking to one of the owners, I said “who designs your wine labels?”
 His response was one that I will never forget.
 “We have a program that does that.”
 I said simply “OK”, realizing that this was clearly not my target audience and not somebody that understands that a program is only a tool, and does not replace human creativity.
 Most of what we do here at AXIS Visual is created by, and more importantly, for human beings.
-So the thought that a tool, the creative equivalent of a hammer could replace the hand that holds it was a little insulting.
+So the thought that a tool, the current equivalent of a hammer could replace the hand that holds it was a little insulting.
 But at the time, and maybe even more so now, it makes me think.

 There are many options when someone is looking for design and marketing support.
 Just as there are many options when people are looking for food and sustenance.
 A program making a wine label is comparable to a stale bag of chips.
 Someone operating a program with little design, or communication knowledge is comparable to a fast-food drive-through.
 Both will put something in your belly and may hold off your hunger for a little while.
 But an experienced designer that listens to your needs, thinks about your target audience, and creates your graphic need from scratch is comparable to a chef cooking a special meal just for you.